sanjaykadavarath/sanjaykadavarath/README.md

 - 👋 Hi, I’m @sanjaykadavarath
-- 👀 I’m interested in DevOps and Automation
+- 👀 I’m interested in DevOps and Cloud Automation
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on projects related to DevOps and AIOps
 - 📫 How to reach me